Travel Diaries: How An Epidemiologist Explores The World

 What’s your packing style?
 I plan full outfits in advance and use packing cubes.
 I also always try to save some room for new purchases.

 What was your last trip?
-A vacation with my husband’s family to the Outer Banks in North Carolina.
+A holiday with my husband’s family to the Outer Banks in North Carolina.

 What’s your next trip?
 We are going to New York City for a friend’s wedding in September.
 It will be the first time back as a family since we moved from there in 2018.

 What’s your best travel hack?
-If you have young kids, sending things like diapers and wipes to your destination in advance saves you a lot of space as you pack.
-Also, renting bulky baby gear through third party sites when available has been super helpful!
+If you have young kids, sending things like nappies and wipes to your destination in advance saves you a lot of space as you pack.
+Also, renting bulky baby gear through third-party sites when available has been super helpful!

 Advertisement